 "We can't solve problems by using the same kind of thinking we used when we created them"

-Dan is a caregiver.
-He thoroughly enjoys caring for others.
-But because he did not know how to care for himself, only others, Dan started to deteriorate mentally, physically, emotionally, and spiritually.
-In 2000 he had a climbing accident that led to three surgeries and the use of crutches for almost a year.
-His use of prescription medications turned to abuse.
-In consequence, Dan lost his 18 year career as a nurse, his marriage of 23 years, and most of his personal possessions.
-Newly sober in 2008, abruptly separated from everything he believed to be the source of happiness and meaning and reeling from hurt and loss, Dan was surprised by a new sense of peace and ease.
-He was forced to re-evaluate his concept of life and of how one finds happiness, purpose, and meaning.
-It turned out the deeper issues that lead to his self-destruction stemmed from his misunderstanding of the true source of happiness and from failing to act in a manner deserving of self-respect.
+Though I was passionate about caring for others, I did not know how to care for myself.
+I had little balance and a lot of dissatisfaction.
+Within my stressful nursing career, I started to deteriorate mentally, physically, emotionally, and spiritually.
+In 2000, I had a climbing accident that led to three surgeries and the use of crutches for almost a year.
+My use of prescription medications turned to abuse.
+In consequence, I lost my 18 year career as a nurse, my marriage of 23 years, and most of my personal possessions.
+Newly sober in 2008, abruptly separated from everything I believed to be the source of happiness and reeling from hurt and loss, I was surprised by a new sense of peace and ease.
+I was forced to re-evaluate my concept of life and of how one finds happiness, purpose, and meaning.

 The Turning Leaf Foundation seeks to foster environmental well-being through inner human flourishing.

 The Turning Leaf Foundation envisions a world where benevolence, generosity, and good will are blindingly visible.